sensor-dream/APIVOF/guidelines/list-info/k-packs-in-system-fedora-34.md

 <summary>krb5-devel</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Development files needed to compile Kerberos 5 programs
+Short desc    : Development files needed to compile Kerberos 5 programs
 URL          : https://web.mit.edu/kerberos/www/
-Лицензия     : MIT
+License      : MIT
-Описание     : Kerberos is a network authentication system.
+Descript     : Kerberos is a network authentication system.
 The krb5-devel package
              : contains the header files and libraries needed for compiling Kerberos
              : 5 programs.
 If you want to develop Kerberos-aware programs, you need
              : to install this package.